Michael Moon (EastEnders)

-Michael Moon was a fictional character from the BBC soap opera EastEnders, played by Steve John Shepherd.
+Michael Moon is a fictional character from the BBC soap opera EastEnders, played by Steve John Shepherd.
 The character is a second cousin once removed of Alfie Moon (Shane Richie), and first appears on 1 October 2010 after Alfie's return.
 He is also the father to Tommy Moon, whose mother is Alfie's wife Kat Moon (Jessie Wallace).
-Michael is later joined by his father Eddie Moon (David Essex) and half brothers Tyler Moon (Tony Discipline) and Anthony Moon (Matt Lapinskas).
+Michael is later joined by his father Eddie Moon (David Essex) and half brothers Tyler (Tony Discipline) and Anthony Moon (Matt Lapinskas).

 A psychopath, Michael is described as a competitive and manipulative risk-taker who lives dangerously.
 He is a charmer with an eye for the ladies, but is willing to stab anyone in the back.
 He has a relationship with Roxy Mitchell (Rita Simons), which is disliked by Roxy's sister Ronnie (Samantha Womack), and marries Janine Butcher (Charlie Brooks).
-In March 2013, it was announced that Shepherd decided to leave the role.
+In June 2012, it was announced that Shepherd decided to leave the role.
 Michael's last episode is on 1 November 2013, when Michael is murdered by Janine.
 Shepherd quit to explore new roles.